Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

 The effectiveness of selection versus drift hinges on two non-dimensional parameters~\cite{Gillespie2010}: i) the {\it selection coefficient} $s$, a measure of the fitness of the mutant versus the wild-type.
 Mutants will have on average $1+s$ offspring relative to the wild-type per wild-type generation time; ii) the {\it effective population} $N_e$ of the organism, the size of an idealized, randomly mating population that exhibits the same decrease in genetic diversity per generation due to drift as the actual population (with size $N$).
 For a deleterious mutant ($s<0$) where $|s| \gg N_e^{-1}$, natural selection is dominant, with the probability of the mutant fixing in the population exponentially suppressed.
 In contrast if $|s| \ll N_e^{-1}$, drift is dominant, with the fixation probability being approximately the same as for a neutral mutation~\cite{Kimura1962}.
 Thus the magnitude of $N_e^{-1}$ determines the ``drift barrier''~\cite{Sung2012}, the critical minimum scale of the selection coefficient for natural selection to play a non-negligible role.

 The long-term effective population size $N_e$ of an organism is typically smaller than the instantaneous actual $N$, and can be estimated empirically across a broad spectrum of life: it varies from as high as $10^{9} - 10^{10}$ in many bacteria, to $10^{6} - 10^{8}$ in unicellular eukaryotes, down to $\sim 10^{6}$ in invertebrates and $\sim 10^{4}$ in vertebrates~\cite{Lynch2015,Charlesworth2009}.
 The corresponding six orders of magnitude variation in the drift barrier $N_e^{-1}$ has immense ramifications for how we understand selection in prokaryotes versus eukaryotic organisms, particularly in the context of genome complexity~\cite{Lynch2003,Lynch2005,Koonin2016}.
 For example, consider a mutant with an extra genetic sequence relative to the wild-type.
-We can separate $s$ into two contributions~\cite{Lynch2015}, $s = s_c + s_a$, where $s_c$ is the baseline selection coefficient associated with the metabolic costs of having this sequence, i.e. the costs of replicating it during cell division, synthesizing any associated mRNA / proteins, as well as the maintenance costs associated with turnover of those components.
-The difference $s_a = s-s_c$ is whatever adaptive advantage or disadvantage accrues due to the consequences of the sequence beyond its baseline metabolic costs.
+We can separate $s$ into two contributions, $s = s_c + s_a$~\cite{Lynch2015}: $s_c$ is the baseline selection coefficient associated with the metabolic costs of having this sequence, i.e. the costs of replicating it during cell division, synthesizing any associated mRNA / proteins, as well as the maintenance costs associated with turnover of those components; $s_a$ is the correction due to any adaptive consequences of the sequence beyond its baseline metabolic costs.
 For a prokaryote with a low drift barrier $N_e^{-1}$, even the relatively low costs associated with replication and transcription are often under selective pressure~\cite{Wagner2005,Lynch2015}, unless $s_c < 0$ is compensated for an $s_a >0$ of comparable or larger magnitude~\cite{Sela2016}.
 For the much greater costs of translation, the impact on growth rates of unnecessary protein production is large enough to be directly seen in experiments on bacteria~\cite{Dekel2005,Scott2010}.
 In contrast, for a eukaryote with sufficiently high $N_e^{-1}$, the same $s_c$ might be effectively invisible to selection, even if $s_a = 0$.
-Thus even initially useless genetic material can be readily fixed in a population, making eukaryotes susceptible to non-coding ``bloat'' in the genome.
+Thus even genetic material that initially provides no adaptive advantage can be readily fixed in a population, making eukaryotes susceptible to non-coding ``bloat'' in the genome.
 But this also provides a rich palette of genetic materials from which the complex variety of eukaryotic regulatory mechanisms can subsequently evolve~\cite{Taft2007,Lynch2015}.